bitrise-steplib/steps-deploy-to-bitrise-io/README.md

-# Bitrise Artifact Deploy Step
+# Bitrise Deploy Step

-Generic Bitrise artifact deployer Step
+Generic Bitrise deployer Step

 ## How to use this Step